aggmanu/ToyML/README.md

 Broad aim: Play with Python and Machine learning (ML).

-More specific aim: Analyze noisy high-resolution discrete time-series from $N$ sources, say $s_i(m \Delta t)\, 1 \leq i \leq N\, 0 < m \Delta t < T.$ Examples, stock market, brain resting-state MEG, heart ECG etc. 'Analyze' here means, given an input of time-window length $T$ from all sources, can we predict anything in the future?
+More specific aim: Analyze noisy high-resolution discrete time-series from $N$ sources, say $s_i(m \Delta t)\, 1 \leq i \leq N\, 0 \leq m \Delta t \leq T.$ Examples, stock market, brain resting-state MEG, heart ECG etc. 'Analyze' here means, given an input of time-window length $T$ from all sources, can we predict anything in the future?

 Heart ECG: Has clear patterns.
 ML has been used to predict heart conditions.